-What brick and mortar looks like in 2021 will be WAY different than in 2019.
+What brick and mortar look like in 2021 will be WAY different than in 2019.
 Think of locations being more like fulfillment centers, experience centers, and models of efficient operations.
 This is critical for the physical location to survive.

 Look Beyond Amazon

 Selling on third-party marketplaces will dramatically shift over the course of 2021.
 A lot of entrepreneurs have made a good living on Amazon up until now, but that won’t be so easy in 2021 and beyond, especially for the highly competitive CPG space.
-A new type of company has emerged in recent years that raises lots of capital and then buys small Amazon brands, with the idea of putting more resources behind those brands and increasing sales and profits.
+A new type of company has emerged in recent years that raise lots of capital and then buys small Amazon brands, with the idea of putting more resources behind those brands and increasing sales and profits.
 The more these Amazon aggregators grow, the more difficult it will be for smaller brands to sell on Amazon.